ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+drops the industrious man coins into the gold
+mint, drops that fill his coffers. &#x27;
+Weights of Produce.
 A bushel of wheat, sixty pounds. . - &#x27;
 Of shelled corn, fifty-six pounds. . .. &#x27;-.
 Of corn oa the cob, seventy pounds. - 1 : &#x27;